Gestalt Therapy: Why & How ‘Empty Chair Technique’ Is Used?

 3. Makes You Understand Relationships:

 Sometimes we forget to understand the perspectives of our partner in a relationship and become self-centered.
-As soon as you understand both the sides with the help of a therapist, relevant changes could be made for a long term relationship.
+As soon as you understand both sides with the help of a therapist, relevant changes can be made for a long-term relationship.

 4. Taking Self-Responsibility: